Java Bindings

 ScanPlan plan = ScanPlan.fromGlobalSnapshot(manifest);

-for (ScanSplit split : splits) {
+for (ScanSplit split : plan.splits()) {

-try (ScanCursor cursor = split.openScannerWithOptions(config, scanOptions)) {
+try (ScanCursor c = split.openScannerWithOptions("config.yaml", ScanOptions.forColumns(0))) {

-for (ScanCursor.Entry entry : cursor) {
+for (ScanCursor.Entry entry : c) {

 }